F5Networks/f5-declarative-onboarding/docs/do-container.rst

 - You should be at least somewhat familiar with the Docker command line.
 - You should have knowledge of Apache .htpasswd for adding Basic authentication.
 See https://httpd.apache.org/docs/2.4/howto/auth.html.
 - While we include commands for Microsoft Windows in this section, getting paths and directories set up in Windows can be tricky, so we recommend using a Linux-based system to add Basic authentication.
 - In our example, we are using a hashed value for the password *admin*.
 We strongly recommend you use a different password.
-Use a htpasswd generator to generate a value for a stronger password.
+Use a htpasswd generator (such as http://www.htaccesstools.com/htpasswd-generator/) to generate a value for a stronger password.

 |